Skip to main content

 Warming Up in Hokkaido’s Onsen Hot Springs of Jozankei

 The previous year, I had the opportunity to visit Hokkaido during the fall.
-I went to Jozankei (定山渓), a small hot spring village one hour by bus from Sapporo.
-During the fall, the momiji maple leaves made this place absolutely wonderful, turning the landscapes into natural paintings full of colour.
+I went to Jozankei, a small hot spring village one hour by bus from Sapporo.
+During the fall, the momiji maple leaves made this place absolutely wonderful, turning the landscapes into natural paintings full of color.

 I enjoyed my stay in Jozankei so much that I definitely wanted to go back to this village and to discover this landscapes under the snow.

-It was a radical transformation!
-The warm colours from my memories had been replaced by the perfect white coating of snow over the whole area and muffled the sound of our footsteps.
+And it was a radical transformation: The warm colors from my memories had been replaced by the perfect white coating of snow over the whole area and muffled the sound of our footsteps.

 If you like snowy landscapes as much as I do, you cannot resist the beauty of this village during the winter.
 But even if you don’t go there for the snow, Jozankei has much more to offer than its landscapes!
-This village was built on natural hot springs, and there is nothing better than to warm up in the middle of the winter than to have a good soak into a hot onsen bath.
+This village was built on natural hot springs, and there is nothing better than to warm up in the middle of the winter than to have a good soak into a hot spring bath.

 traditional japanese cuisine in ryokan in hokkaido